-Were you lucky enough to wake up on Christmas morning, rush downstairs to find that Santa had left you The Ultimate Collector’s Millennium Falcon?
+Were you lucky enough to wake up on Christmas morning, rush downstairs to find that Santa had left you The Ultimate Collector’s, Millennium Falcon?
 No?
-Me either because my mum and dad hate me!
+Me neither because my mum and dad hate me!

 Originally the set sold for £342.49 but if you still have it in decent condition then it could be worth upwards of £2500.
 In fact on Amazon right now you can buy one at the low, low price of £3774.52 plus £9.95 postage and packaging.
 Why not get two?
 One for you and one for the dog?